 Both The Educator report and QS World University Rankings were released today.

 The Educator recognised 15 tertiary institutions shaping Australia’s educational landscape and delivering innovative learning.
-In VU’s case, the Australian-first Block Model: The VU Way has revolutionised learning, and continues to inspire both students and teachers.
+In VU’s case, the Australian-first Block Model: has revolutionised learning, and continues to inspire both students and teachers.

 The Block Model is student-centric, integrating blended learning, innovations in learning and student management systems, and modifications to almost every aspect of University practice – leading to significant improvement in student satisfaction and performance.